-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 Messrs.
-Schaefer, Dalglish and Sparkes will serve as members of our audit committee.
+Schaefer, Dalglish and Sparkes serve as members of our audit committee.
 Under the NYSE listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
 Each member of the audit committee is financially literate and our board of directors has determined that Mr. Schaefer qualifies as an "audit committee financial expert" as defined in applicable SEC rules.

-We will adopt an audit committee charter, which will detail the principal functions of the audit committee, including:
+We adopted an audit committee charter, which details the principal functions of the audit committee, including: